Sup2point0/Assort/corporacions/readme.md

-# Corporations
+# Corporacions

-An assortment of (fictional) corporations in all fields, but mostly technologics.
+An assortment of (fictional) corporacions in all fields, but mostly technologics.

 <br>